Batgirl: 10 Actresses Who Could Play the Character

 6. Summer Glau

-If we’re being perfectly honest, we half-expect Whedon to reach out to the talented actresses he’s worked with in the past in order to find his Batgirl.
+Before he was left the project, no one would have been surprised if Whedon had reached out to the talented actresses he’s worked with in the past in order to find his Batgirl.
 Summer Glau — who’s best known for her work as River Tam on Firefly and in Whedon’s feature directorial debut, Serenity — might be one of the most qualified.
 We know she can pull off action with grace and precision, and she certainly has the range to stand toe-to-toe with Ben Affleck’s Batman.

 7. Morena Baccarin